-In effect, intelligent automation bots can prevent everyone except individuals with the proper credentials from accessing sensitive sources.
-And even for authorized individuals, it’s important to monitor their times (and place) of access and log their data and actions to create clear audit trails in case something goes wrong.
-Bots can easily do this.
+In effect, Intelligent Automation can prevent everyone except individuals with the proper credentials from accessing sensitive sources.
+Even for authorized individuals, it’s important to monitor their times (and places) of access and log their data and actions to create clear audit trails in case something goes wrong.
+Automations can easily do this.

 4. Perform cyber threat hunts

 Cyber threat hunting is a proactive way of protecting yourself against cyberattacks.
 It’s the process of continuously searching through networks to detect and isolate advanced threats that evade your other security solutions.
 This was traditionally done manually, which was time-consuming because of the enormous volumes of data to search through.